wardensdev/godot-lod-groups/README.md

 # godot-lod-groups
-A rudimentary implementation of LOD Groups in Godot 4.0 Alpha
+An example implementation of LOD Groups in Godot 4.0 Alpha